devMontagnini/business-exception-nestjs/README.md

-# business-exception-nestjs
+# exception-interceptor-nestjs
-Business exception with interceptor to help log and handle error messages on NestJs
+Interceptor to help log and handle exception messages on NestJs